kestrelwp/aviary/README.md

     - composer install --prefer-dist --optimize-autoloader --no-ansi --no-interaction --no-dev
 ```

-### Deployment with Github Actions
+### Deployment with GitHub Actions

-To use Aviary with Github Actions, you can add the following action:
+To use Aviary with GitHub Actions, you can add the following action:

 ```yaml
 name: Build vendor